Wage and Hour

 Has your employer violated the laws of wage and hour?
 A Beverly Hills lawyer will fight for your rights.
-Contact the Law Offices of Steven M. Sweat today!
+Contact the Steven M. Sweat, Personal Injury Lawyers, APC today!

 When it comes to wage, hour, and employment law, the following are usually the most common issues:

 - Failure to meet the requirement for minimum wage

 Since January 1st, 2007, the minimum wage in California is $7.50 per hour.
 On January 1st, 2008, this wage will increase to $8.00 per hour.
 This includes all cities in California, including Los Angeles.
 After 8 hours in one day or 40 hours in one week have been exceeded for an hourly employee, overtime is due, unless another workweek of no more than 4 days of 10 hours was established before July 1st, 1999.
 Additionally, 7th day premium pay is not required for an employee who doesn’t exceed 30 weekly work hours and whose hours do not exceed 6 in any one work day when totaled.
 If you feel your employer has violated any wage and hour laws, it is vital to contact an attorney familiar with CA employment laws.